ucsd-progsys/liquidhaskell/README.md

    to blow away your copy of the `liquid-fixpoint` submodule and revert to the last saved commit hash.

+ - Want to work fully offline? git lets you add a local directory as a remote.
+   Run

+    ```
+    cd ./liquid-fixpoint
+    git remote add local /path/to/your/fixpoint/clone
+    cd ..
+    ```

+   Then to update the submodule from your local clone, you can run

+    ```
+    cd ./liquid-fixpoint
+    git fetch local
+    git checkout local/<branch>
+    cd ..
+    ```

 Command Line Options
 ====================